iPhone 13 Pro Max

 We don’t like: Short-charge battery life isn't the best

-It's rare to find a discount on an iPhone, especially this latest 5G version, but you can get a great deal on this model now since the iPhone 13 series has come out.
+It's rare to find a discount on an iPhone, especially one of the latest 5G versions, but you can get a great deal on this model now since the iPhone 13 series has come out.
 It has some fancy features including waterproofing and wireless charging, plus it's the first iPhone range to come 5G ready.
 See if it matches up to its impressive specs by reading our

-The current cheapest deal for a Sim-free version of the iPhone 12 with 64GB of storage is £679.
+The current cheapest deal for a Sim-free version with 64GB of storage is £669.